Dongitonga/static_site_generator/README.md

 Copy code

-npm start or npm run dev
+npm start or npm run start

 The generated HTML files will be placed in the output folder